Sudheer128/cloud4india/documentation/COMPLETE_SOLUTION_CMS_GUIDE.md

 - **Professional Design**: Modern, responsive interface
 - **Complete Control**: Full content management capabilities

-Each solution page can now be completely customized and managed through the CMS, making it easy to create compelling, professional solution pages that drive engagement and conversions.
+Each marketplace page can now be completely customized and managed through the CMS, making it easy to create compelling, professional marketplace pages that drive engagement and conversions.

 ## 📞 **Support**

-For questions about the Solution CMS:
+For questions about the Marketplace CMS:
 1. Check the preview tab for real-time feedback
 2. Use AI enhancement for content improvement
 3. Refer to section examples for guidance
 4. Test changes in preview before going live
 5. Contact support for technical issues

-Transform your solution pages from static content to dynamic, manageable experiences with the Complete Solution CMS!
+Transform your marketplace pages from static content to dynamic, manageable experiences with the Complete Marketplace CMS!